If it’s crafted for everyone, it’s consumed by no one. A good employee experience addresses their needs and speaks their language.

 Local offices adapt content, with or without you

 I once visited a client’s facility in Prague.
 The employees were mostly blue-collar and had no access to the company’s online content.
-HR wanted to share and adapt that content, but because the team didn’t have flexible tools to achieve it, they devised their own awkward workaround.
+HR wanted to share and adapt that content, but because the team didn’t have flexible translation technology to achieve it, they devised their own awkward workaround.

 Throughout the facility they taped up printouts of corporate-produced, English-language content, and next to each they printed out and attached small translations.
 They told me – in a bit of an understatement – that it wasn’t ideal, but they couldn’t imagine an alternative.